 Oral and Maxillofacial Associates provides sinus lift services in Oklahoma City and the surrounding area..
-Call us at one of our four locations in Edmond, Midwest City, Oklahoma City, and Norman to schedule your specialist consultation.
+Call us at one of our five locations in Edmond, Midwest City, Oklahoma City, Lakeside, and Norman to schedule your specialist consultation.

 As dental implants become increasingly popular, our oral surgery practice is performing more sinus lifts.
 This procedure is sometimes known as a sinus augmentation.

 By doing this, it allows us to prepare the upper jaw for the placement of implants.
 If you’ve been told that you need a sinus lift, here’s what you need to know.

 A key factor in the success of dental implants is sufficient jawbone for support and stability.
 Without this, implants become loose, shift in the mouth, and fail.
 Many patients need supplementary procedures prior to receiving their implants in order to increase bone mass and sinus lifts are one of these treatments.

 We turn to sinus lifts whenever the bone height in the upper jaw is not enough to successfully support dental implants in the molar or premolar section of the mouth or when the sinuses are too close to the jaw.
 When patients have been without teeth for a while, the bone in the jaw begins to deteriorate.
 This is because the roots of the teeth no longer provide the bone with stimulation, sending a signal to the body that bone to support the teeth is no longer needed.
 Advanced gum disease, too, can cause bone resorption, as deep pockets of bacteria between the teeth and gums begin to degrade the supporting tissue that surrounds teeth.

 Other times, it’s simply a matter of genetics—you may be born with a maxillary sinus that is close to your upper jaw or your sinus may be particularly large, something that can also happen as you age.